startling/sixteen/readme.markdown

 It can take `--hex` (to output an ASCII hex dump) and `--little` (to output little-endian binary), too.

-It supports most things; the only things that it doesn't support are:

-* data
-* short literal labels
+It supports all the ordinary opcodes, plus the pseudo-intructions `dat` and `jmp`.

 Aditionally, I want to do something more with debugging symbols.
 Watch this space.